Modern Cross-Device Testing for Android & iOS Apps

 • Increasing test coverage by writing less code – using Applitools Visual AI to validate functionality and user-experience

-• Scaling your test execution – using Applitools Native Mobile Grid
+• Scaling your test execution – using Applitools Native Mobile Library

 • Testing on different text fonts and display densities